2NTelekomunikace/node-red-flow-examples/One time access/README.md

 * **Nodes Used:** `REST API`

 * **Logic:** Previously constructed payload from the `fuction` node is used to update the visitor via REST API to block any subsequent access attempts using the same credentials, thereby suspending the visitor.

+### Limitations and Known issues:

+  * The current setup of the flow monitors the Access log from every single device connected to the 2N Access Commander.
+This means that once visitors use access on any device, their credentials will be suspended.
+However, you can configure the `Access log` node to monitor only certain devices.s

 ### Author and Versioning